top of page

 Just smelly water, revisited

-After the Stewart family's 78-year tenure, spanning from 1875 to 1954, each new legal steward scrambled to re-define the place according to their own lights.
+After the Stewart family's 78-year tenure, spanning from 1875 to 1954, each new legal steward scrambled to re-define the place according to their lights.
 Even the most earnest efforts could be hampered by a faster-paced materialistic world that no longer gave much credence to clear water.
-So little, there wasn't time, interest, or inclination to write any history of the place -- one, again, so vested in such perceived quaint folk cure remedies that it was ignored, if not ridiculed, by more nature-alienated and unenlightened minds.
+So little, there wasn't time, interest, or inclination to write any history of the place -- one, again, so vested in such perceived quaint folk cure remedies that it was ignored, if not ridiculed, by more nature-alienated, unenlightened minds.

-New incarnation of sauna
+New sauna incarnation

 _________________________